 Orano has for some time now incorporated extreme climatic events into the design of its facilities.
-The taking into account of changes attributable to climate change led to a sensitivity study being conducted and identification of matters requiring attention as regards Orano's facilities in France
+A sensitivity study has been carried out regarding changes attributable to climate change.
+The study has identified matters requiring attention as regards Orano's facilities in France